 "He's fine," he assured her.
 "Just knocked out from the pain meds.
-He's hot as a pistol from fever.
+He's as hot as a pistol from fever.
 I think all his wounds are infected.
 I'm going to give him massive antibiotics and then finish cleaning him up.
 It's better if he's asleep."
 "Okay."
 She lifted Mark's hand to her lips and kissed his fingers, then turned to the other men.
 "I don't know how to thank you all.
 I mean, for doing this."
 Rick smiled.
 "Just a walk in the park, Faith.
 Happy to do it.
 But you tell that big lug when he wakes up we don't plan on having to do it again."
 "I will."
 She heard Dan on the radio talking to the men at the cabin, then making a call to someone else to give a terse report on what happened.
 "All set," he told everyone over the noise of the rotors.
 "There are about to be a couple of unhappy people in Washington."
-They set down briefly at the edge of Iquitos where two men were waiting for Alex.
+They set down briefly at the edge of Iquito where two men were waiting for Alex.
+Rick spoke to them briefly, then Alex walked away with them, turning once to wave at everyone before climbing into one of the waiting vehicles.
 "Escobedo had his sister," Rick explained to Faith.
 "These men are going to help him get her away from where they've been hiding her."
 They lifted off again and Faith hitched closer to the litter.
 She sat holding Mark's hand as they flew into the bright glare of the morning sun.
-They were finally going home.

-Trey Winslow had just arrived home and was in his den pouring a before-dinner drink when Georgia came to the doorway.
+They were finally going home. \ \ \ \ \ Trey Winslow had just arrived home and was in his den pouring a before-dinner drink when Georgia came to the doorway.
 "Trey?"
 Her voice sounded thin and her eyes were filled with worry.